Infineon/mtb-t2g-lite-example-gpio-pins/README.md

 Cy_GPIO_Pin_Init(P21_4_PORT, P21_4_PIN, &P21_4_Pin_Init);
 ```

-The most code-efficient method to configure all attributes for a full port of pins is to use the `Cy_GPIO_Port_Init()` function and a port configuration structure.
+The most code-efficient method to configure all attributes for a full port of pins is to use the [Cy_GPIO_Port_Init ()](https://infineon.github.io/mtb-pdl-cat1/pdl_api_reference_manual/html/group__group__gpio__functions__init.html#gaece2166923613cf7abb536d8a05bfd45)` function and a port configuration structure.
 It packs all the configuration data into direct register writes for the whole port.
 Its limitation is that it must configure all pins in a port and the user must calculate the combined register values for all pins.

 ```
-Cy_GPIO_Port_Init(GPIO_PRT5, &port5_Init);
+Cy_GPIO_Port_Init(GPIO_PRT13, &port13_Init);
 ```

 #### Pin read